Skills covered in the class

 Save money through EV tax credits

-When thinking of electric cars vs gas cars, EV tax credits are a big factor in getting people to make the switch.
-Under EPA rules, new medium and heavy duty vehicles and engines must adhere to rigid carbon dioxide emission limits in 2021, 2024 and 2027.
-So by selling even small volumes of electric trucks, the original equipment manufacturers can bring down their carbon emission numbers while getting EV tax credits for over complying to standards.
+When debating the merits of electric vs. gas, EV tax credits are a big factor in getting people to switch.
+Under EPA rules, new medium and heavy-duty vehicles and engines must adhere to rigid carbon dioxide emissions limits that will continue to affect model years 2027-2032.
+So, by selling even small volumes of electric trucks, the original equipment manufacturers can bring down their carbon emission numbers while getting EV tax credits for over-complying to standards.
 Fleet managers who add EVs to their fleet are eligible for rebates, vehicle registration fee reductions, loans, and special low-cost charging rates.
-For a detailed list of tax credits and incentives by area, visit the U.S. Department of Energy’s Alternative Fuels Data Center.
+For a detailed list of tax credits and incentives by area, visit the U.S. Department of Energy's Alternative Fuels Data Center.

 Cut fuel and maintenance costs

-EVs are four times more efficient than internal combustion engines, which means saving you money on fuel.
+EVs are four times more efficient than internal combustion engines, which ultimately means hefty savings on fuel.
 Further, EVs have fewer and less complex equipment needs.
 There’s no need for oil changes or spark plugs, which means less time and money spent on maintenance.
 And since electric motors can slow themselves down, you’ll also put less strain on your brakes.
-On average, EV owners save $1,500 on the first 150,000 miles worth of maintenance.

 Charge toward the future